1. Angela Merkel

 And the noble bird remains the symbol of the Federal Republic today – although it's had a bit of a makeover since its darkest moment as the emblem of the Third Reich.

 The modern eagle emblem of the Federal Republic of Germany, or "Bundesadler".
 Image: Wikimedia Commons

 Donald Trump, meanwhile, did his best to look patriotic in a photo shoot with the American national animal, the bald eagle – only to find the airborne predator snapping angrily at him (or his hair).

 Germany's undisputed queen of supermodels has had her own run-in with Trump.

-This August, The Donald decided to use a New York Times interview to declare that the blond bombshell was "no longer a 10".
+In August 2015, The Donald decided to use a New York Times interview to declare that the blond bombshell was "no longer a 10".

 But the Germany's Next Topmodel host quickly put together a Twitter riposte under the hashtag "HeidiTrumpsTrump".